ryanmjacobs/c/README.md

 ```

 ## Okay, how do I use it?
-Note: c will use whatever $CC is set to.
+c will use whatever $CC is set to.
 You can change this with:
 ```bash
 $ export CC=clang
 ```